 Eucalyptus trees naturally grow in some of the most arid regions of the world.
-This being said, the plants do require moisture, especially for the first 2 years of establishment.
+This being said, the plants do require moisture, especially for the first two years of establishment.
 The roots grow slowly and gradually spread out around the trunk zone.
 Knowing when to water a eucalyptus tree is only part of the equation.
 The rate and diameter needed to reach the roots is also important knowledge.
-Eucalyptus tree watering needs will also change dependent upon the season and your soil type.
+Eucalyptus tree watering needs will also change depending upon the season and your soil type.
 Here are a few guidelines on watering eucalyptus trees for optimum health and water conservation.

 Rates for Eucalyptus Tree Watering

-Irrigating eucalyptus trees is most important the first couple of years, but even established trees need a regular watering schedule.
+Irrigating eucalyptus trees is most important in the first couple of years, but even established trees need a regular watering schedule.
 Eucalyptus are evergreen trees and do not recover well from wilting.
 Deciduous trees have the option to drop their leaves to conserve moisture and make recovery more possible, but evergreens keep their leaves.
 The leaves draw much of the moisture and evaporation, which drains the tree of water.

 Mature trees should be watered out from the canopy to capture the lateral root tips where most of the nutrients and moisture are harvested.

 Early morning or evening is the best time for watering eucalyptus trees.
 This promotes maximum usage of water, and the cooler temperatures reduce evaporation.
 Water eucalyptus deeply rather than in shallow sprinkles.
 This helps leach soil of salt buildup and allows water to reach the deeper roots.

 A slow application rate is preferable because it allows dry soil to soften up and increases percolation.
 When irrigating eucalyptus trees with a drip system, it should be expanded over time as the tree grows.
 Similarly, with an irrigation system, the emitters need to be moved out over the root zone.